Babita-Vivek Get Eliminated From Nach Baliye 9; Aly Goni & Natasa Get Into Fight Before Performance!

 Babita Phogat & Vivek Suhag To Be Eliminated!

-Despite being non-dancers, Babita and Vivek have been receiving standing ovation for their acts.
-But due to less number of votes the couple is all set to be eliminated from the dance-reality show.
+Despite being non-dancers, Babita and Vivek have been receiving a standing ovation for their acts.
+But due to less number of votes, the couple is all set to be eliminated from the dance-reality show.

 Urvashi Dholakia & Anuj Sachdev Get Lucky Again

-Apparently, Babita and Vivek were at bottom alongside ex-couple Urvashi Dholakia and Anuj Sachdeva.
-It has to be recalled that Urvashi and Anuj were at the bottom list for three times in a row.
+Apparently, Babita and Vivek were at the bottom alongside ex-couple Urvashi Dholakia and Anuj Sachdeva.
+It has to be recalled that Urvashi and Anuj were at the bottom for three times in a row.
 We can say that they have got third-time lucky.

 Aly Goni & Natasa Stankovic Fumble During Performance

 We have heard about Madhurima Tuli-Vishal Aditya Singh getting into a tiff while shooting.
-Now, we get to hear that Aly Goni and Natasa Stankovic, who were giving some amazing performances, fumbled during recent act.
+Now, we get to hear that Aly Goni and Natasa Stankovic, who were giving some amazing performances, fumbled during a recent act.
 It is speculated that the couple argued before the performance and hence the disconnect.

 Aly & Natasa’s Chemistry Was Off!